Scripterra/tuto-table-scroll/README.md

 ![image](https://github.com/user-attachments/assets/74aa00cd-2106-4688-9efb-6cd36ee67966)

 ### 2.2.
-Syncronizing the scroll bars
+Synchronizing the scroll bars
 Now, we have to link the different scroll bars of the scrolling containers.
 - Horizontal:
-  - If the top header scrolling container is scrolled horizontally, the grid scrolling container have to scroll horizontally.
+  - If the top header scrolling container is scrolled horizontally, the grid scrolling container should scroll horizontally.
-  - If the grid scrolling container is scrolled horizontally, the top header scrolling container have to scroll horizontally.
+  - If the grid scrolling container is scrolled horizontally, the top header scrolling container should scroll horizontally.
 - Vertical:
-  - If the left header scrolling container is scrolled vertically, the grid scrolling container have to scroll vertically.
+  - If the left header scrolling container is scrolled vertically, the grid scrolling container should scroll vertically.
-  - If the grid scrolling container is scrolled vertically, the left header scrolling container have to scroll vertically.
+  - If the grid scrolling container is scrolled vertically, the left header scrolling container should scroll vertically.

 In the editor, the script for the `table_scroll.tscn` is:
 ```gdscript